manishkatyan/bbb-scalelite/README.md

 # scalelite-run
-An easy-to-follow step-by-step process to install Scalelite without any hassles
+An easy-to-follow step-by-step process to install Scalelite load balancer for BigBlueButton

 ## Minimum Server Requirements